rmassidda/pds19-spo/report.md

 Both the queues used for the communication between the main thread and the workers of the thread pool, and the class used to take times are the *standard* ones used for the PDS course.
 Those are respectively in the `queue.hpp` and `utimer.hpp` files.

-The project is compilable via a Makefile using the following command: `make spo`.
+After setting the variable `$FF_ROOT` to the FastFlow current path in the Makefile, the project is compilable using the command: `make spo`.
-The utility `auto_time.sh` allows to monitor the times of an experiment executing the `spo` software with an increasing number of workers and storing the results in a dedicated folder.
+The utility `autotime.sh` can be used to keep track of the times of an experiment executing the `spo` software with an increasing number of workers and storing the results in a dedicated folder.
-Without adding redundant informations to this report is possible to see the required argument list by calling both `spo` and `auto_time.sh` without any argument.
+Without adding redundant informations to this report is possible to see the required argument list by calling both `spo` and `autotime.sh` without any argument.

 # Experimental results